Oleg Murayenko: Biography

 Little is known about Murayenko's background.
 Born in 1973 in Petropavl, he was popular with girls and women from the town, whom described him as a tall and handsome man, akin to a Kazakh Alain Delon.
 Despite this, Murayenko was first prosecuted at the age of 17, and by the time he reached 25, he had amassed three convictions for robbery and theft.
 While serving his latest sentence at a prison colony in Novoukrainka, Aiyrtau District, he joined a prison gang called the "Council of Law and Order".
-On the night of November 19th to 20th, 1998, Murayenko, together with several other members, attacked a group of inmates who had refused to join their gang, beating to death one of them and leaving the other three with fractured ribs, tibias and damaged internal organs.
-A criminal investigation was initiated into the incident, but due to poor management and hardly any cooperation with the prosecutor's office, the case lasted for two years without indicting anybody.
-In the meantime, on May 20, 1999, Murayenko had already been released from prison and returned to Petropavl, where not long after he would begin a murder spree.
+On the night of November 19th to 20th, 1998, Murayenko, together with several other members, attacked a group of inmates who had refused to join their gang, beating one of them to death and leaving the other three with fractured ribs, tibias and damaged internal organs.
+A criminal investigation was initiated into the incident, but due to poor management and little cooperation with the prosecutor's office, the case was closed after two years with no indictments.
+In the meantime, on May 20, 1999, Murayenko had already been released from prison and returned to Petropavl, where not long after he began his murder spree.